 Who can attend the seminars?

 The Refuse To Be A Victim® seminar covers topics that pertain to both men and women.
 The information covered is appropriate for young adults to senior citizens.
-In addition, the Refuse To Be A Victim® program materials also include a special teaching module for parents which discusses tips for children ages pre-school to college.
-Women-only seminars are also available.
+The program materials also include a special teaching module for parents, which discusses tips for children ages pre-school to college.
+Women-only and college seminars are also available.

 Is there a fee to attend a seminar, and what does it cover?

 Seminar fees range in price, and are set by each individual instructor.
 The fees cover instructor time, and all materials distributed to seminar attendees, such as the Refuse To Be A Victim® Student Handbook.

 How can I contact an instructor to conduct a seminar in my community?

 Refuse To Be A Victim® staff maintains referral lists of certified instructors by state.
 If you would like to find an instructor near you, please contact the Refuse To Be A Victim® staff at at 800-861-1166 or firstname.lastname@example.org.